LearnOnDemandSystems/20532CIDL-EXP-M3/content.md

 In the form that displays, perform the following steps:
 a.
 In the App name dialog box, create a unique name for your website.
 b.
 In the Subscription Group section, select the subscription you wish to use.
 c.
-In the Resource Group section, select the Use existing option and then select the 20532 Resource Group from the list.
+In the Resource Group section, select the Use existing option and then select the pre-existing Resource Group from the list.
 d.
 Select the App Service plan option.
 e.
 In the App Service plan blade, click the Create New button.